 When to Use a Lactic Acid-Based Cleaner on an Epoxy Garage Floor?

 These products are best to use against rust stains and salt road film.
-All you need to do is applying 1 part of such a substance to 1 litre of warm water and scrub the dirty area using the created substance.
+All you need to do is applying 1 part of such a substance to 1 liter of warm water and scrub the dirty area using the created substance.

 It would keep your garage base clean for a while and protect it against rust stains and salt road films.
 But bear in mind that you better wash the area with cold water after finishing the scrubbing off.